What is the secondary application?

 4. It is your responsibility to mail in your secondary application by the provider's application deadline.

 Be mindful of this date as you complete the application.
 Any programs which offer rolling admissions may fill up sooner rather than later, so it is to your benefit to submit your application as soon as possible for those programs.
+If your program deadline is before the Pomona deadline, contact the Office of Study Abroad at least two weeks before your program deadline to request a copy of your official transcript.

 5. Remember that you may only apply to one study abroad program.